-GRCB Summer Sessions are week-long summer programs, for girls and youth with marginalized gender identities ages 8 to 17 working to empower and encourage positive self esteem through music education and performance.
-During each session, girls receive instrument instruction (guitar, bass, drums, vocals or keyboards), form a band, write an original song, and perform at a sold out rock venue- in just one week.
-As well as band formations, band coaching, and band practice- we include workshops such as Self-defense, Songwriting, Women in Rock History, Intersectional Feminism, Healthy Boundaries, DJ workshop and Screen Printing.
+GRCB Summer Sessions are week-long summer programs, for girls and youth with marginalized gender identities ages 8 to 17, working to empower and encourage positive self esteem through music education and performance.
+During each session, youth receive instrument instruction (guitar, bass, drums, vocals or keyboards), form a band, write an original song, and perform at a sold out rock venue- in just one week.
+As well as band formations, band coaching, and band practice, we include workshops such as Self-defense, Songwriting, Women in Rock History, Intersectional Feminism, Healthy Boundaries, DJ workshop and Screen Printing.

 GRCB Summer Session INFO & FAQ

 GRCB’s summer programs are about way more than just rocking out!
 In week-long summer sessions run by community volunteers, youth gain meaningful life skills of collaboration, problem solving, and positive self-expression in a creative, supportive environment.

-During each session, girls meet and form bands, learn how to play an instrument (guitar, bass, keyboards, drums, or vocals), compose original songs and perform live to hundreds of family, friends, and community members at a prominent local rock venue – all in one week’s time!
+During each session, youth meet and form bands, learn how to play an instrument (guitar, bass, keyboards, drums, or vocals), compose original songs and perform live to hundreds of family, friends, and community members at a prominent local rock venue – all in one week’s time!
 Throughout each session, GRCB also provides daily workshops geared towards building self-esteem and encouraging self-expression and awareness.

 At GRCB, we have cultivated a supportive community of peers and positive mentors that encourage and teach youth to be their own rock heroes, allowing them to think differently about limits that may be placed upon them by our society.
 Our programming provides unique opportunities that are rarely found elsewhere: we use music as a vehicle to eradicate limiting myths about gender and age; we increase access and exposure to music education and technical, hands-on learning; and our programming encourages collaboration, leadership skills, and self-confidence.

 When will the next GRCB Summer Sessions take place?
 Our next sessions will take place during the summer of 2021.

 Where are GRCB Summer Sessions held?
 We will be holding both of our week-long sessions of GRCB Summer programming in 2020 at Berklee College of Music’s Fordham Road Facility in Allston, MA.